September 18, 2025 (9mo ago) — last updated June 24, 2026 (14d ago)

 Ready to gain deeper clarity about your path?
 The Life Purpose App brings Dan Millman’s insights to your fingertips, offering personalized guidance to support your decision-making.
 Download it today: https://lifepurposeapp.com

-Set a clear objective, limit your research to targeted sources, and set a deadline.
-Run a quick pilot to test your leading option and make the decision based on real feedback.
+A: Set a clear objective, limit research to targeted sources, set a deadline, and run a small pilot to test your leading option.

-What’s the right balance between data and intuition?
+Q: How do I balance data and intuition?

-Use data to rule out bad options and test assumptions.
-Use intuition to evaluate fit and long-term resonance.
-When both align, you’ve likely found a strong choice.
+A: Use data to eliminate bad options and test assumptions; use intuition to judge fit and long-term resonance.
+When both align, you likely have a strong choice.

-Small tests reduce risk and provide practical information you can’t get from speculation.
-They turn vague possibilities into concrete evidence.
+A: Small tests reduce risk and deliver concrete feedback you can’t get from speculation, turning vague possibilities into real evidence.

 World Economic Forum, The Future of Jobs Report 2023, https://www.weforum.org/reports/the-future-of-jobs-report-2023.